buzzqw/TUS/OBSS/markdown-separati/en/11-rules-for-proficiencies.md

 ### First Aid

-If the character has negative Hit Points, is dying, the First Aid check, 3 Actions, with difficulty 12 plus the value of the negative Hit Points will bring the character to 0 Hit Points, meaning unconscious.
+If the character has negative Hit Points, they are dying.
+A First Aid check costing 3 Actions, with a difficulty of 12 plus the value of the negative Hit Points, brings the character to 0 Hit Points, meaning unconscious.
 Each subsequent time the character returns below 0 Hit Points, the difficulty of the First Aid check increases by 2.

 A successful check (DC 15) recovers 1d4 Hit Points **after a combat**, if the character is not dying, or grants a +2 to a Fortitude Saving Throw to resist a poison.
 Must be done within 1 Turn after the end of combat.
 Cost **2 minutes**.